dmaivel/sharedgl/README.md

 ```

 ## Running clients

+> [!IMPORTANT]\
+> In addition to installing the library, you also need to install a driver and attach a shared memory device if you are using a virtual machine.
+For more information, scroll down to the virtual machine section.

 ### Linux
 For your OpenGL application to communicate with the server, the client library must be specified in your library path.
 Upon exporting, any program you run in the terminal where you inputted this command will run with the SGL binary.